 Some of the threatened species that are not represented in reserves are highly reliant on sites owned by government, such as schools, roadsides, utility installations or freeway reservations.
-In many cases, private residential land is critical.
+In many cases, private residential land is critical - particularly in the cases of the quarries in the Lysterfield Hills.